-- a) Indicate how the identified populations are prioritized or targeted. - i.
-Indicate how services are prioritized for children with special needs.
-Check all that apply: - ✓ Prioritize for enrollment in child care services - Serve without placing on waiting list
+a.
+Complete the table below to indicate how the identified populations are prioritized or targeted.

-☐ Waive co-payments (on a case-by-case basis).
-As described in 3.2.4 Pay higher rate for access to higher quality care ☐ Using grants or contracts to reserve spots ii.
-Indicate how services are prioritized for families with very low incomes.
-Check all that apply: ✓ Prioritize for enrollment in child care services ✓ Serve without placing on waiting list ■ Waive co-payments (on a case-by-case basis).
-As described in 3.2.4 Pay higher rate for access to higher quality care ☐ Using grants or contracts to reserve spots iii.
-Indicate how services are prioritized for children experiencing homelessness, as defined by the CCDF.
-Check all that apply: ✓ Prioritize for enrollment in child care services ✓ Serve without placing on waiting list ☐ Waive co-payments (on a case-by-case basis).
-As described in 3.2.4 Pay higher rate for access to higher quality care Using grants or contracts to reserve spots iv.
-Indicate how services are prioritized, for families receiving TANF, those attempting to transition off TANF, and those at risk of becoming dependent on TANF (98.16(i)(4)).
-Check all that apply: ✓ Prioritize for enrollment in child care services ✓ Serve without placing on waiting list ■ Waive co-payments (on a case-by-case basis).
-As described in 3.2.4 Pay higher rate for access to higher quality care ☐ Using grants or contracts to reserve spots b.
+Population Prioritized Prioritize for enrollment in child care services Serve without placing on waiting list Waive co- payments (on a case-by-case basis).
+As described in 3.2.4.
+Pay higher rate for access to higher quality care Using grants or contracts to reserve spots Children with special needs Х Х Families with very low incomes Children experiencing homelessness, as defined by the CCDF X X Families receiving TANF, those attempting to transition off TANF, and those at risk of becoming dependent on TANF (98.16(i)(4)) Х X

+- b.
 If applicable, identify and describe any other ways the identified populations in the table above are prioritized or targeted.
-Children receiving SSI or where the family is receiving TANF or a Head of Household member receives SSI do not pay a co-pay.
+Children receiving SSI or where the family is receiving TANF or a Head of Household member receives SSI do not pay a co-pay. - 3.3.3.
+List and define any other priority groups established by the Lead Agency.

-3. 3.3 List and define any other priority groups established by the Lead Agency.
-Children eligible for Head Start Wrap Around Services, for child care needed before and/or after Head Start and full-time care during the Summer, when Head Start is not in session.

-3.3.4 Describe how the Lead Agency prioritizes services for the additional priority groups identified in 3.2.3.

-Children eligible for Head Start are not subject to the waitlist.

-3.3.5 Lead Agencies are required to expend CCDF funds to (1) permit the enrollment (after an initial eligibility determination) of children experiencing homelessness while required documentation is obtained, (2) provide training and technical assistance to child care providers and the appropriate Lead Agency (or designated entity) staff on identifying and serving homeless children and families (addressed in section 6), and (3) conduct specific outreach to homeless families (658E(c)(3); 98.51).
+Children eligible for Head Start Wrap Around Services, for child care needed before and/or after Head Start and full-time care during the Summer, when Head Start is not in session. - 3.3.4 Describe how the Lead Agency prioritizes services for the additional priority groups identified in Children eligible for Head Start are not subject to the waitlist. - 3.3.5 Lead Agencies are required to expend CCDF funds to (1) permit the enrollment (after an initial eligibility determination) of children experiencing homelessness while required documentation is obtained, (2) provide training and technical assistance to child care providers and the appropriate Lead Agency (or designated entity) staff on identifying and serving children and families experiencing homelessness (addressed in section 6), and (3) conduct specific outreach to families experiencing homelessness(658E(c)(3); 98.51).

-a.
+- a.
 Describe the procedures to permit the enrollment of children experiencing homelessness while required documentation is obtained.
 A 60-day child care scholarship is issued to allow the parent to come in compliance with eligibility requirements.
-Once a parent comes in compliance with eligibility requirements, the parent is issued a 52 week child care scholarship.

-b.
-Check, where applicable, the procedures used to conduct outreach for children experiencing homelessness (as defined by CCDF Rule) and their families. ☑ i.
+Once a parent comes in compliance with eligibility requirements, the parent is issued a 52 week child care scholarship.. - Check, where applicable, the procedures used to conduct outreach for children experiencing homelessness (as defined by CCDF Rule) and their families. - i.
 Lead Agency accepts applications at local community-based locations ii.
-Partnerships with community-based organizations

-iii.
-Partnering with homeless service providers, McKinney-Vento liaisons,

-and others who work with families experiencing homelessness to provide referrals

-to child care

-V iv.
-Other

-N/A
+Partnerships with community-based organizations - ☐ iii.
+Partnering with homeless service providers, McKinney-Vento liaisons, and others who work with families experiencing homelessness to provide referrals to child care - ✓ iv.
+Other: Lead Agency pays any amount owed to a child care provider for services provided as a result of the initial eligibility determination and pays 5 days of Adverse Action payment, if the child care scholarship terminates before the eligibility end date.